chef/chef-web-docs/content/style_guide/reuse.md

 ## Reusable Text Files

-Store reusable text files in the `content/PRODUCT/reusable` directory within a project.
-The `reusable` subdirectory must be a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) so its contents are not published except when added using the [readfile shortcode](#readfile-shortcode).
+If there are sections of text or code samples that appear in more than one location in our documentation, create a file with the relevant text and place it in the `content/PRODUCT/reusable/FILE_TYPE/` directory within a project, then use the [readfile shortcode](#readfile-shortcode) to add the text from that file in every location that you want it in the Chef documentation.

 All content should be organized by file type.
 For example:

 - `content/server/reusable/md/FILENAME.md`
 - `content/server/reusable/rb/RUBY_EXAMPLE.rb`

+{{< note >}}

+The `reusable` subdirectory must be a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) so its contents are not published unless they're added to a page using the [readfile shortcode](#readfile-shortcode).

+{{< /note >}}

 ## readfile Shortcode